Strykar/pacman-hooks/README.md

 **Orphans** - A post-transaction hook that searches for orphaned packages.

+**py-perl-vercmp** - A post-transaction hook that searches installed packages with Perl or Python dependencies and lists them.
+It is triggered only if Perl or Python have had a version upgrade.
+Requires [rebuild-detector](https://aur.archlinux.org/packages/rebuild-detector/).

 ## Other hooks
 1. [Pug](https://github.com/Ventto/pug) - An ALPM-hook to automatically save installed Pacman & AUR package lists into Gist files.